fluent/fluent-operator/docs/plugins/fluentbit/filter/aws.md

 # AWS

 The AWS Filter Enriches logs with AWS Metadata.
-Currently the plugin adds the EC2 instance ID and availability zone to log records.
+Currently the plugin adds the EC2 instance ID and availability zone to log records. <br /> **For full documentation, refer to https://docs.fluentbit.io/manual/pipeline/filters/aws-metadata**

 | Field | Description | Scheme |